-1. Short title, extent and commencement.-(1) This Ordinance may be called the Kerala Public Health Ordinance, 2021.

-(2) It shall come into force on such date as the Government may, by notification in the Gazette appoint.

-2. Definitions.-In this Ordinance, unless the context otherwise requires,-

-(a) "building" includes a house, out-house, stable, latrine, shed, hut, bunk and any other structure, whether of masonry, bricks, mud, metal or any other material whatsoever;

-(b)"communicable disease" means a clinically manifest disease of man or animal resulting from an infection;

-(c) "community gathering" means a group of people that are gathered together or assembled together closest to their geographic community for family, social, cultural, political, spiritual, racial, or festival events or for games, religious prayers, talent shows, picnic in which food is shared or provided;

-(d) "drain" means a house-drain of any description for carrying off sullage, waste water, drained water, rain water, or subsoil water;

-(e) "dwelling house" means a building constructed, used or adopted to be used, wholly or partly, for human habitation or in connection therewith;

-(f) "educational Institution" means a place which imparts knowledge or education, including preschools, childcare institutions, schools, colleges, Technical Educational Institutions, Universities, coaching centers, tuition centers, training centers, whether public or private; (g) "Epidemic" means the sudden and rapid increase in the number of cases of a disease or other condition of public heath importance in a population;
+- 1. Short title, extent and commencement.-(1) This Ordinance may be called the Kerala Public Health Ordinance, 2021. - (2) It shall be deemed to have come into force on the 1st day of June, 2021. - 2.
+Definitions.-In this Ordinance, unless the context otherwise requires,- - (a) "building" includes a house, out-house, stable, latrine, shed, hut, bunk and any other structure, whether of masonry, bricks, mud, metal or any other material whatsoever; - (b)"communicable disease" means a clinically manifest disease of man or animal resulting from an infection; - (c) "community gathering" means a group of people that are gathered together or assembled together closest to their geographic community for family, social, cultural, political, spiritual, racial or festival events or for games, religious prayers, talent shows, picnic in which food is shared or provided or not; - (d) "drain" means a house-drain of any description for carrying off sullage, waste water, drained water, rain water, or subsoil water; - (e) "dwelling house" means a building constructed, used or adopted to be used, wholly or partly, for human habitation or in connection therewith; - (f) "educational institution" means a place which imparts knowledge or education, including preschools, childcare institutions, schools, colleges, technical educational institutions, universities, coaching centers, tuition centers, training centers, whether public or private;

-(h) "factory" means any premises including the precincts thereof wherein any industrial, manufacturing or trade processes is carried on with the aid of steam, water, oil, gas, electricity or any other form of power which is mechanically transmitted and is not generated by human or animal agency and includes any premises as defined in the Factories Act, 1948 (Central Act 63 of 1948);

-(i) "filth" includes sewage, excreta, dung, putrid and purifying substances and all other substances causing danger to public health, if not removed;

-(j) food" means any substance, whether processed, partially processed or unprocessed, which is intended for human consumption and includes primary food such as article of food, being a produce of agriculture or horticulture or animal husbandry and dairying or aquaculture in its natural form, resulting from the growing, raising, cultivation, picking, harvesting, collection or catching in the hands of a person other than a farmer or fisherman, genetically modified, or engineered or packaged drinking water, alcoholic drink, chewing gum, and any substance, including water used into the food during its manufacture, preparation or treatment but does not include any animal feed, live animals unless they are prepared or processed for placing on the market for human consumption, plants, prior to harvesting, drugs and medicinal products, cosmetics, narcotics or psychotropic substances;

-(k) "Food business" means any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of manufacture, processing, packaging, storage, transportation, distribution of food, import and includes food services, catering services, sale of food or food ingredients;

-(1) "Government" means the Government of Kerala;

-(m) "Health care establishment" means the whole or part of a public or private institution, whether for profit or not, where inpatient or outpatient treatment, diagnostic or therapeutic interventions, nursing, rehabilitative, palliative, convalescent, preventive or other health care services or any of them are provided and includes clinical establishment such as any premises used for persons suffering from any sickness, injury or infirmity and shall include hospitals and maternity homes;
+- (g) "epidemic" means the sudden and rapid increase in the number of cases of a disease or other condition of public health importance in a population; - (h) "factory" means any premises including the precincts thereof wherein any industrial, manufacturing or trade processes is carried on with the aid of steam, water, oil, gas, electricity or any other form of power which is mechanically transmitted and is not generated by human or animal agency and includes any premises as defined in the Factories Act, 1948 (Central Act 63 of 1948); - (i) "filth" includes sewage, excreta, dung, putrid and purifying substances and all other substances causing danger to public health, if not removed; - (j) "food" means any substance, whether processed, partially processed or unprocessed, which is intended for human consumption and includes primary food such as article of food, being a produce of agriculture or horticulture or animal husbandry and dairying or aquaculture in its natural form, resulting from the growing, raising, cultivation, picking, harvesting, collection or catching in the hands of a person other than a farmer or fisherman, genetically modified, or engineered or packaged drinking water, alcoholic drink, chewing gum, and any substance including water used into the food during its manufacture, preparation or treatment but does not include any animal feed or live animals unless they are prepared or processed for placing on the market for human consumption, plants, prior to harvesting, drugs and medicinal products, cosmetics, narcotics or psychotropic substances; - (k) "food business" means any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of manufacture, processing, packaging, storage, transportation, distribution of food, import and includes food services, catering services, sale of food or food ingredients; - (1) "Government" means the Government of Kerala; - (m) "healthcare establishment" means the whole or part of a public or private institution, whether for profit or not, where inpatient or outpatient treatment, diagnostic or therapeutic interventions, nursing, rehabilitative, palliative, convalescent, preventive or other healthcare services or any of them are provided and includes clinical establishments such as any premises used for persons suffering from any sickness, injury or infirmity and shall include hospitals and maternity homes;